-New course coming soon*: MSc Applied Digital Health
+New course available for autumn 2022: MSc Applied Digital Health

 This MSc is a one-year, full-time course, designed to teach the interdisciplinary knowledge and skills needed to drive innovation in the fast-growing area of digital health.